 Nearest Visitor Information Points:

 The Town Hall, Market Place, Bishop Auckland, County Durham, DL14 7NP, Durham Dales Centre, Castle Gardens, Stanhope, County Durham, DL13 2FJ, The Witham, 3 Horse Market, Barnard Castle, County Durham, DL12 8LY, The Bowes Museum, Barnard Castle, County Durham, DL12 8NP

 Where to Eat?

-The forest has it’s very own refuelling point – the famous Hamsterley Tearoom!
+The forest has it’s very own refuelling point – the famous Hamsterley Cafe!
 Open from 10am to 5pm daily Apr-Oct (11am-4pm in Dec) and school holidays (weekends only Nov & Jan-Mar), the cafe serves soup, hot and cold sandwiches, and a range of drinks and home-baked cakes.
 Groups can be catered for outside these times by arrangement (01388) 488822.

 Outside of the forest, there are a number of places locally to eat in Wolsingham, Witton-le-Wear and Hamsterley.
 The Visit Northumbria website lists a selection of eating establishments in the area.